.DMS File Extension

 Renamed Downloaded File

-A DMS file is a file that has been downloaded and renamed by the Apple Safari web browser or the Apple Mail email client.
+A DMS file may also be a file that has been downloaded and renamed by the Apple Safari web browser or the Apple Mail email client.
 It contains the contents of a file that did not have a file extension or was erroneously renamed when downloaded.
 The .dms extension is a result of a bug in Safari and Mail.

 You most likely will encounter this type of DMS file only if you download a file that does not have a file extension in macOS with Safari or Mail.
 In some cases, Safari or Mail may also replace a valid extension with .dms or may append the .dms extension onto a file extension.
 For example, sample.pdf may become sample.dms or sample.pdf.dms when downloaded with Safari or Mail.